Find An Advisor Resources

 Find an Advisor is a search tool that helps consumers find Fee-only financial planners like you.
 This search tool gets over one million visits a year, and can be a great way to connect with prospective clients interested in you via your profile and your firm’s website.
 Here’s some information on how to complete your profile and some tips for connecting more successfully with consumers looking for fee-only financial planners.

 To get to your Find An Advisor profile, log in to www.napfa.org.
 Under "Member Resources", and select "My Account."

 You will then be in the first screen of your NAPFA profile.
 At the top of the page, select "My Account" again.
-On the left hand side, under Firm Information, select "Find an Advisor Information."
+On the left hand side, under Firm Information, select "FAA Information."
 Now you're ready to edit your profile.
-Once you've finished expertise, designations, and addresses, select "Find an Advisor Descriptions" to access your additional profile and planning specialties areas of your profile.
+Once you've finished expertise and designations, select "FAA Descriptions" to access your additional profile and planning specialties areas of your profile.